 Intensity answers the question, ‘’how hard you trained during the workout’’.
-The Intensity score is a summary score of distance, active % (active time vs rest time) and swimming intensity.
+The Intensity score is a summary score of energy, distance, and work vs rest (how much time was spent actively swimming).
 The TritonWear technology enables you to make data-driven decisions to swim faster.
 The key is to get in the habit of tracking all workouts to enable training smarter.

-Training smarter requires frequent iterations like adjusting your training based on insights in skill execution and recovery.
-Although high intensity is often the goal of many athletes, the reality is that it is best to train as hard as you can recover.
-Fluctuation in the Triton Score will show you how Intensity impacts Readiness (recovery) and Focus (technique).
+Training smarter requires frequent iterations, like adjusting your training based on insights in skill execution and recovery.
+Although high intensity is often the goal of many programs, the reality is that it is best to train as hard as you can recover.
+Fluctuation in the Triton Score will show how Intensity impacts Readiness (load) and Focus (skills).

 How increasing rep intensity affects your Intensity Score?

 The Intensity score is shown on a scale of 0-100.
-The harder your body works, the higher the strain.
-All out maximal workouts will hit scores 80 or higher.
-You can view the Intensity Over Time Graph and discover trends from the past 14 days for more insights.
+The harder your body works, the higher the zones you hit and the higher the strain.
+Anaerobic workouts will hit higher Energy scores.

-When Intensity is averaged across your workout, rep intensity is weighted more than distance and active time, assuming there isn’t a significant tradeoff between them.
-Alactic sets will hit a high rep intensity.
-You can view this in the Intensity Per Lap Graph.
-The higher the bar is, the higher the intensity of that lap is.
+When Intensity is averaged across your workout, energy is weighted more than distance and active time, assuming there isn’t a significant tradeoff between them.
+In your workout overview you can check how intensity fluctuates during each rep. The higher the green line peaks, the higher the intensity (speed) of that rep.

 The goal is to see high scores across workouts with progressive overload.
-Keep in mind, though, that Intensity over time will reflect your training plan.
-During periods of progressive overload or tapering, the intensity will fluctuate, causing the chart to shifts upwards or downwards over time.
+Remember, though, that Intensity over time will reflect your training plan.
+During periods of progressive overload or tapering, the intensity will fluctuate, causing the chart to shift upwards or downwards over time.